schumbar/CMPE297/assignment_01/part_f/README.md

 9. `example_09.py`: This file contains the code for the ninth use case.
 10. `example_10.py`: This file contains the code for the tenth use case.
 11. `README.md`: This file contains the documentation for this assignment.
+12. `assignment01_partF.mp4`: This file contains a demo video for assignment 01 part F.